Technology

 • Aligns with mobile, SPA, and service-to-service contracts.

 • Guards read headers, verify signatures, and attach principals to context.
+See our guide on NestJS security best practices for deeper coverage.

 • Applied with refresh tokens, rotation, and token revocation lists.